abisop/nuttx-docs/en/platforms/arm/stm32f4/boards/stm32f401rc-rs485/index.md

 Currently there is a bug that causes the application to always read the same value for channel 0 and 4.
-If you want to read the value from channel 2, you will need to enable the config "ADC1 Scan Mode".
+If you want to read the value from channel 2, you will need to enable the config \"ADC1 Scan Mode\".

 ### dac